Show more

 Henley & Partners’ Passport Ranking

 Take Henley & Partners, a London-based global citizenship and residence advisory firm, for example.
-In its quarterly-updated passport ranking index, the data is provided by the International Air Transport Authority (IATA), which makes it a good choice for ordinary travelers due to the fact that it shows how much of an impact global events, such as the COVID-19 pandemic had on travel freedom.
+In its quarterly-updated passport ranking index, the data is provided by the International Air Transport Authority (IATA), which makes it a good choice for ordinary travelers since it shows how much of an impact global events, such as the COVID-19 pandemic had on travel freedom.
 In that regard, it’s quite interesting that there were only minor shifts regarding the order of the top ten strongest passports.
 At the time of writing, the world’s best passports, according to Henley & Partners, belong to Japan and Singapore, providing access to 192 countries.
-For comparison, the total number of countries globally is 195, meaning a 98% coverage.
+For comparison, the total number of countries globally is 195, meaning 98% coverage.

 Strong Passport Ranking Japanese Passport